pytorch-fdn/ambassador-program/pytorch-ambassador-program.md

 - 📜 Must follow the PyTorch Foundation Code of Conduct.
 - ⚖️ Must comply with the LF antitrust policy [here](https://www.linuxfoundation.org/legal/antitrust-policy).
 - 🖥️ Demonstrate technical knowledge of PyTorch through:
-  - 🔹 Open-source contributions to PyTorch.
+  - 🔹 Open source contributions to PyTorch.
   - 🔹 Published research, tutorials, or educational content featuring PyTorch.
   - 🔹 Organizing or actively participating in a PyTorch user group or community.
 - 🕐 Commit to a one-year term, with the option for renewal.